newshour/newshour-wordpress-skeleton/README.md

 ### Coding Style

 You should follow [PHP-FIG](http://www.php-fig.org/) coding styles and conventions as closely as possible.
-This will help other developers and designers grok your code.
+This will help other developers grok your code and keep things organized.

 ### Plugins